jkk-research/colors/README.md

 # Recommended ROS colors

 The Google Material Design color system is a comprehensive design language which can be also used in ROS and Rviz.
-For convenience it is listed here and the hex valuses (eg `#F44336`) are converted to rgb (eg `0.96 0.26 0.21`) which is common representation in ROS.
+For convenience it is listed here, and hex valuses (eg `#F44336`) are converted to rgb (eg `0.96 0.26 0.21`) which is common representation in ROS.
+If you need in `0-255` range, simply multiply the `0-1` rgb by `255`.

 | `100`  | `500` | `900`
 |---|---|---